EURAC-EEBgroup/CULTURAL-E-Data-Visualization-Library/README.md

 First, you need to install Python on your machine (`v3.5` or above).
 Python comes preinstalled on many operating system, but you can find more information [here](https://wiki.python.org/moin/BeginnersGuide/Download).

-Once you get Python running on your machine, you should be ready to use also its package manager `pip`.
+Once you get Python running on your machine, you should be ready to use also its package manager `pip` (you can find more information [here](https://pip.pypa.io/en/stable/installing/)).
 So let's try to install our project's dependecies.

 Open a terminal in the top folder of the project (if you need help take a look [here](https://www.stugon.com/open-terminal-in-current-folder-location-mac/)), copy the following line, then press enter.